 Sharing Practical Ideas

 If your organization is just starting this work, it might be comforting to know that you are not alone.
 Tobi Bruhn, Executive Director at Foundations Community Partnership in Doylestown, Pennsylvania, explains that while some organizations are already doing great work, many are at the starting point, particularly small and medium-sized organizations with fewer resources.
-Bruhn reminds these organizations that they don’t need to reinvent the wheel and create brand new programs.
+Bruhn reminds these organizations that they don’t need to reinvent the wheel and create new programs.
 “Learn from other people’s trials and errors.
 Take a successful program and figure out how you can implement it within your community or organization.”

 Collaboration has always been key within the philanthropic community.
 This has never been more true as we face this great need for change, uncertainty or fear about how to begin, and limited resources.